-There were four regularly scheduled meetings and two special meetings of the Board held during fiscal 2002.
-Except as stated below, no Director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and its committees held during fiscal 2002.
-Mr. William L. Armstrong did not attend the Human Resources Committee meeting held on December 4, 2001.
+There were four regularly scheduled meetings of the Board held during fiscal 2001.
+No Director attended fewer than 75% of the aggregate of the total number of the meetings of the Board of Directors and its committees held during fiscal 2001.